-While they were anxiously waiting 20 minutes for the fire trucks to arrive my mother says she heard my Dad’s deceased father shout from behind her, “Alta, Kristen is in there!”
-They forgot they were babysitting my two and half year old daughter.
+While they were anxiously waiting 20 minutes for the fire trucks to arrive my Mormon mother says she heard my Dad’s deceased Mormon father shout from behind her, “Alta, Kristen is in there!”
+The supernatural happens to Mormons.
+My parents forgot they were babysitting my two and half year old daughter.
 Kristen was indeed still in the house all this time.
 A house with twenty foot flames leaping from its roof.
 My mother started screaming Kristen’s name.
 My father, who until then may not have been aware or cared that my mother was babysitting, then sprinted up the front steps and since the front door was now pouring smoke, dove in through the guest room window where Kristen was just then standing up, coughing in her crib, calling for Grandma.

-My Mom called from the hospital before 4 A.M.
-I don’t remember anything about the drive over other than being electrified awake and my chaotic thoughts.
+My Mom called from the hospital before four A.M.
+I don’t remember anything about the drive over other than being electrified awake with chaotic thoughts.
 My little girl.
 One does know what it is like to love such a thing until they have one.
-She had been safe and now she was in the hospital.
-Mom said she was all right but what in the world.
+I lived to keep her safe but now she was in the hospital.
+Mom said Kristen was all right but what in the world?
 Time was finger nails on the blackboard.
-What I do remember clearly was being in the hospital holding my little bug.
+What I do remember clearly was finally being in the hospital holding my little bug.
 I cry now as I think about it.
 How it might have been.
 Kristen was smoky but otherwise uninjured.
 She had two lines of soot under her nostrils and smelled like a camp fire, and she was excited to see her dad.
 I held her tight, looked at her, and held her tight again while waves of fear and gratitude took turns shaking through me.
 Dad was there getting his cut hands bandaged.

 Later that morning, a Sunday, the local Mormon ward cancelled its meetings, the lay bishop telling the members to go help as they could with the effects from the fire.
 When I next saw Dad he was watching a line of 100 people move what they could salvage out of the still smoking, wet house, the roof now collapsed over the guest room my daughter had been in.
 Someone had pinned a hero badge on him.
 After that Dad reconverted, in his all or nothing Taliban-fundamentalist style, to the Mormon Church.
 It was a long time before we let them watch my kids again.